 The fact that it’s designed vertically is also rather unique.
 But it makes sense if the checkout process is limited to one page.
 This way users are given a constant reminder of where they are in the process and how much more info is required before completion.

 But the same pattern can be applied visually to mobile apps too.
-For example Murat Mutlu’s design of a mobile checkout UI is both aesthetically pleasing and functionally fantastic.
+For example, Murat Mutlu’s design (below) of a mobile checkout UI is both aesthetically pleasing and functionally fantastic.

 Since mobile phones are more confined there’s a real need to keep everything close together.
 Visually this progress bar indicates when each step is complete so the user feels more at ease.